About this listing

 A word on the bed and bedding.
 You will be sleeping on a recently purchased, high-end, medium-firm, pocket spring mattress that is combined with a 75mm 'pillow top' layer of gently supportive memory foam.
 This is serious mattress for sleeping and many people have commented on its superlative comfort.
 Bedding is all cotton plus down pillows and down duvets.
 We clean the cottage thoroughly prior to the arrival of new guests, but we never use chemical air fresheners.
 Fresh cut flowers are much more our style.

 Outside, enjoy the hot tub and help yourself to garden produce year-round, plus fresh eggs from the hens.
 Jump on the trampoline!
 Play ping pong!
 Try the tree swings.
 Pick some flowers or aromatic herbs at your leisure and bring them in to the kitchen to add your own finishing touches to this charming home.
 Watch out for Vixen, our friendly resident fox.
 You might see her early in the morning when she makes her rounds.
-Our donkeys are gentle, miniature, sweet and affectionate.
-They love children and you can pet or feed them without any worries.
-Bring along a bit of bread, an apple or carrot -- these are their favourite healthy treats.

 This is a comfy/cozy cottage out of a storybook surrounded by the quintessential child's dream of a Secret Garden.
 Enjoy delicious, healthy meals based around ingredients grown in the numberless permaculture vegetable, salad and herb beds, or in the forty-foot polytunnel.
 In season, have a campfire under the stars; a complete cook-out can easily be organized.
 As an added bonus, you will find bicycles en site for your use and even two open Canadian canoes.